swampy2b/math-crunch/README.md

 ```
 math-crunch --add 5 7
 ```
+For the ```--convert``` action, the convert to base defaults to "decimal" if not specified.
 Other operations follow as one might expect

 ### Reuse Library

 The Arithmetic library was simple to use for the base arithmetic operations.

 The conversion was more complex.
 It wasn't immediately obvious that the convert function always converts to all other base types.
-Needed a wrapper function to select a specific conversion.
+Needed a wrapper function to select a specific conversion, which hadn't planned for, basing operation on the test case.
+Works really well once figured out though.